grayoj/geraldmokereke.xyz/content/posts/engineering-nicfosts-eservices-module.md

 ```

 That way, I was able to kill the error, and the response was successful.
 Ecentral were also using PHP so that was why I implemented the caching mechanism as stated earlier, to reduce the calls.
-Also I benchmarked their sever to return a certificate within **6-7** seconds on an average.
+Also I benchmarked their server to return a certificate within **6-7** seconds on an average.

 ## What about the authentication?